badlogic/paperbots/README.md

 And sure enough, our robot would print `-12` onto the cell in front of it!
 Why does this work?
 The `print(value: number)` function expects us to pass a number as the first parameter.
 As we've just learned, expressions are always evaluated to a single value of a specific type.
 In case of arithmetic expressions, we get a value of type `number`, which we can pass to the function.

 But it gets crazier!
-We know the `scan(): number` returns a number to us.
+We know the `scan(): number` function returns a number to us.
 How can we use that number?
 In an arithmetic expression of course!

 ```
 print(2 + scan() / 3)